 Healthy Aging and Fall Prevention

-- Are the leading cause of injury in people over 65 years old
+- Falls are the leading cause of injury in people over 65 years old

-- Account for 85 per cent of injuries resulting in hospitalizations
+- Falls account for 85 per cent of injuries resulting in hospitalizations

-- Are related to 40 per cent of all nursing home admissions
+- Falls are related to 40 per cent of all nursing home admissions

 Healthy Aging and Fall Prevention Services

+Exercise is the most effective intervention to reduce the risk of falls among older adults.
 Exercises that improve strength and balance can significantly improve bone, muscle and neurological weakness.
-Weight-bearing activities, where you are up on your feet like walking, dancing, hiking, golfing, climbing stairs, bowling, gardening and jogging, can all help reduce your risk of falling.
+Weight-bearing activities, where you are up on your feet, such as walking, dancing, hiking, golfing, climbing stairs, bowling, gardening and jogging, can all help reduce your risk of falling.

 For more information about physical activity, visit Physical Activity or refer to: